vman-tool/vman3-documentation/docs/User-Manual/Settings.md

 ![Dashboard image 1](./img/dashboard/fieldmapping.jpg)

-This will open a Mini-tab **Field Mapping** where one will have to change a number of fields to align with the system requirements and set parameters.
+This will open a mini-tab, **Field Mapping**, where various fields can be adjusted to align with system requirements and set parameters.

 ![Dashboard image 1](./img/dashboard/fieldmapping2.jpg)

-Once satisfied with changes, save thme by clicking **Save Field Mapping** at the bottom right of the Mini-tab. this will save the changes.
+Once satisfied with changes, save them by clicking **Save Field Mapping** at the bottom right of the Mini-tab. this will save the changes.

 **VA Summary**